IBM/aspera-cli/docs/README.erb.md

 # SMTP for email notifications

-Amelia can send email, for that setup SMTP configuration.
+Aspera CLI can send email, for that setup SMTP configuration.
 This is done with option `smtp`.

 The `smtp` option is a hash table (extended value) with the following fields:
 <table>